moja-global/mentorship/google-summer-of-code/GSOC-2022-Ideas.md

 ### Abstract

-FLINT-based toolings coupled with forest management practises can support forest owners, stakeholders and policymakers to support biodiversity with the help of remote sensing data to mitigate climate change and forest damage.
-Using various forest management indicators and thresholds on climate and biodiversity aspects, we can addressed the need of providing a multi-dimensional insight into the ecological conditions of the forest.
+Interested in how forests help us store carbon?
+We are embarking on a pilot project to monitor the effect of forest management practices around the world.
+We hope this work can support forest owners, stakeholders and policymakers.
+Using various forest management indicators and a representative sample of ecosystem and climatic conditions, we aim to develop an open source workflow for the assessment of ecological conditions in forests around the world.

-The project aims to develop a FLINT Forest Monitoring tool to provide a frequent and cost-effective reporting of data through our Land Sector datasets and FLINT.Cloud, that provides a template for cloud-based deployment of FLINT.
-The tool will help stakeholders to better understand the climate change impact and can help contribute to building forest diversity while providing data-backed analysis to adopt new climate change policies.

-The project would involve, finding over 100 small squares of forest from around the world through our Land Sector Datasets.
-We will then be investigating the forest type and the respective growth rates from the literature.
-Finally a FLINT Simulation would be launched for each squares, before storing each of the results over a NoSQL Database (MongoDB).
-The project will capitalize on our FLINT.Cloud project to model the emissions for the particular forest part before preparing, formatting and calibrating the modules to develop a credible result by applying rules-based projections.
+Our project involves finding 100+ small squares of forest from around the world and cross referencing these locations freely available land sector datasets.
+Mentees will work with the moja global DevOps Working Group to develop and document a FLINT-based proof-of-concept.
+The goal of this project is to run a unique FLINT simulation of forest dynamics for each location but these simulations will be developed by a cohort of community members of which you will be a part.
+You'll be responsible for helping set up a scalable and repeatable system for running these simulations, storing and sharing each of the results in a NoSQL Database (MongoDB).
+The DevOps working group have templates for local and cloud-based deployment of FLINT and it's associated models that you can use.

 | Category              | Rating                                                                                     |
 | --------------------- | ------------------------------------------------------------------------------------------ |